 Finishing your literature review is a delicate balance between having high standards for your writing and letting it go when you feel that your writing is “good enough.”

-What is “good enough” when it comes to your literature review or your thesis?
+What is “good enough” when it comes to your literature review for your Dissertation?

 During each revision you may alter the sentences or order of paragraphs.